reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

 Also mentioned in the video are (1) the Reach [JavaScript Standard Library](/en/books/essentials/support-for-js-frontends/) which supports Reach applications by providing properties and methods dealing with accounts, arithmetic, big numbers, comparisons, consensus network providers, contracts, debugging, encryption, randomization, and time, (2) interact objects which are JavaScript objects that enable communication between Reach frontends and backends, explained in detail below, and (3) the Reach Verification Engine which helps to ensure that the immutable smart contract you deploy will run without errors like forgetting to transfer all the otherwise unretrievable tokens out of smart contract account before the contract exits.

-# Start the tutorial
+# Clone the repository

-Before you start the hands-on tutorial, be sure to complete [Quick Start](/en/books/essentials/quick-start/) and [Development Environment](/en/books/essentials/developer-environment/).
+Before proceeding, be sure to complete [Quick Start](/en/books/essentials/quick-start/) and [Development Environment](/en/books/essentials/developer-environment/).

-## Clone the repository

 1. Clone the [wisdom-for-sale](https://github.com/hagenhaus/wisdom-for-sale) repository: